newzealandpaul/StudentPresentationTimer/README.md

 ## Description

 The timer application counts down in an MM:SS (e.g., 10:00) format from a time specified by the user.
+It starts paused and to begin the countdown click on the page.

 It has been incorporated with several features to encourage students not to exceed their allocated time:

 - It visually alerts users by switching the color scheme to a flashing red and black when only 30 seconds are remaining (default setting).
 - A single beep is activated when there are only 10 seconds left.